MojoliciousDotIO/mojolicious.io/blog/2018/12/08/authentication-with-ldap/index.markdown

     $r->post('/login')->name('do_login')->to('Secure#on_user_login');

 to send the credentials to your controller.

-_or if you're cool with_
-[named routes](https://mojolicious.org/perldoc/Mojolicious/Guides/Routing#Named-routes),
-_your template might include this line_
+Or if you're cool with [named routes](https://mojolicious.org/perldoc/Mojolicious/Guides/Routing#Named-routes), your template might include this line

     <form action="<%= url_for 'do_login' %>" method="POST">

+Pro tip: You can even simplify it to

+    %= form_for 'do_login'

+which does it all for you including the `method` if the route only handles `POST`.

 ### Controller - lib/MyApp/Controller/Secure.pm